 Overall, it is a good read and provides interesting accounts from a number of women who have shaped modern society.
 The only drawback would be the lack of explanation in some chapters with regard to other people mentioned in connection to the women.

-In summary, reading A History of Britain in 21 Women is like scrolling through random Wikipedia entries – really interesting but at some sections, you may find yourself a bit lost off.
+In summary, reading A History of Britain in 21 Women is like scrolling through random Wikipedia entries – really interesting, but in some sections you may find yourself a bit lost.